5at/bluedot-demo/README.md

 Notifications are only diplayed when application is running in the background.
 Notifications are delayed by 5 seconds, giving time to go to the Home screen and waiting to show the event.
-Notifications are also displayed even if the screen has truned off - as long as the application is still running.
+Notifications are also displayed even if the screen has turned off - as long as the application is still running.

 ### Status Line